Kyytox/data-explorer.nvim/README.md

     max_height_metadata = 0.30, -- percent of total height (horizontal)
 		max_width_metadata = 0.25,  -- percent of total width (vertical)
   },

+  -- Query SQL
+	query_sql = {
+		-- Lines displayed in the SQL window when opened placeholder_sql = {
+			"SELECT * FROM f LIMIT 1000;",
+			"-- Warning: Large result could slow down / crash.", "-- To query the file, use 'f' as the table name.", },
+	},

   -- Key mappings in DataExplorer windows mappings = {